Souljaboytellem.com: Critical reception

-Souljaboytellem.com received mostly negative reviews from music critics.
-In a negative review, PopMatters said that the album "fails because it’s barely memorable, lacking any kind of successor to 'Crank That' to keep Soulja Boy relevant".
+Souljaboytellem.com was generally panned by music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 53, based on 9 reviews, indicating "mixed or average reviews".
+In a negative review, PopMatters said that the album "fails because it's barely memorable, lacking any kind of successor to 'Crank That' to keep Soulja Boy relevant".
 In a positive review, AllMusic's David Jeffries said that the album "should satisfy giggling Right On! readers with pin-ups in their locker, way too cool mash-up fans that carry gigabytes of club music in their pocket, and all the freaky party people in between".
 More negative reviews came from Simon Vozick-Levinson of Entertainment Weekly who called the album a "teenage wasteland filled with monotonously looped chants and agonizing blunt-force beats."
-Fellow EW writer Chris Willman ranked the album number 1 on his list of the worst albums of 2007, stating that, "If you're seeking a circle of hell lower than the one in which "Crank That" is ubiquitous, listen to his entire album."
+Fellow EW writer Chris Willman ranked the album number one on his list of the worst albums of 2007, stating that, "If you're seeking a circle of hell lower than the one in which "Crank That" is ubiquitous, listen to his entire album."

 Steve Juon of RapReviews gave the album a 3 out of 10, finding the beats and melodies to be "monotonous", concluding with "The only hoe that got Superman'd on 'SouljaBoyTellEm.com' is anybody who spent $14.99 on this album."
 Tyler of Sputnikmusic said "To try and explain just how bad the "music" is on this disc is about as much of a masochistic exercise as listening to it.
 The beats are a mish-mash of shitty keyboard loops and samples from "Crank That".
 The lyrics, if you can call them that, are rarely no more than the song titles repeated at different tempos".
+In 2017, Vice wrote that while "Souljaboytellem.com is not a masterpiece (and is far from it)" at the same time it "set a blueprint for how to be a teenage rap star on the internet."
+In a further retrospective review, Stereogum said “The souljaboytellem.com album definitely sounded like a thrown-together rush-job to cash in on a random-ass hit”.

 Commercial performance

 Souljaboytellem.com debuted at number 4 on the US Billboard 200, selling 117,000 copies in the first week.
-Souljaboytellem.com has sold 1,322,000 copies in the United States, according to Nielsen Soundscan.
+In its 8th week during the week of November 25, 2007, the album sold 44,000 copies and by then sold 381,000 copies overall.
+Souljaboytellem.com has sold 949,000 copies in the United States, according to Nielsen Soundscan.